 Eggplant Meatballs with Pomegranate Molasses

-Eggplant Meatballs with Pomegranate Molasses are the vegan Rosh Hashanah dinner recipe you’ve been looking for!
+Eggplant Meatballs with Pomegranate Molasses are the vegan Rosh Hashanah dinner recipe youโve been looking for!

-Quinoa Pomegranate Salad with Orange Tahini Dressing - Pomegranates and Tahini a perfect combo
+Quinoa Pomegranate Salad with Orange Tahini Dressing

-Bright, colorful and nutrient-packed, this super easy Quinoa Pomegranate Salad is the perfect dish to enjoy this fall.
+Bright, colorful, and nutrient-packed, this super-easy Quinoa Pomegranate Salad is the perfect dish to enjoy this fall.
 Serve it as a side, or make it a light lunch by adding your favorite protein!

 Pomegranate Vinaigrette